Applicants from outside the UK will often need to meet specific English language requirements in order to study at St. George’s.

 Courses below degree level requirements

-- An English language level of at least CEFR B1.
+- You need an English language level of at least CEFR B1.
 Read more about what the different qualifications mean on GOV.UK

 Courses at degree level or above

-- An English language level of at least CEFR B2.
+- You need an English language level of at least CEFR B2.
 Read more about what the different qualifications mean on GOV.UK

-- You are a national of a majority English speaking country as defined by the UKBA.
+- You are a national of a majority English speaking country as defined by the UK government.

 - You have successfully completed a course as a Tier 4 (Child) student which was at least six months long and ended within the last two years.
 You are also exempt if, under the student rules that were in force before 31 March 2009, you obtained your visa whilst you were under 18 years old.
 You should submit the original certificate for these courses with your Tier 4 application.
-Read more about Tier 4 Visas.
+Read more about Tier 4 (General) Visas on GOV.UK.